 2. Be kind to yourself

 You’re going to have a harder time if you put more pressure on yourself.
-Beating yourself up for experiencing communication fear will only make it more difficult to have the conversations you need to have.
-Be kind to yourself as you learn to overcome your fear of communication or you’re going to make the process harder.
+Beating yourself up for experiencing fear of communication will only make it more difficult to have the conversations you need to have.
+Be kind to yourself as you learn the steps to overcome fear of communication or you’re going to make the process harder.
 When you give yourself kindness and room to make mistakes, you’re more likely to keep working toward open communication.

 3. Communicate your communication fear